Summary

 Mom Thoughts

 These lovely picture books are the perfect introduction to these amazing historical figures for children ages 4-8.
-Generally, the illustrations are realistic enough for it to not seem like a fairy tale, but soft enough to appeal to younger children.
+Generally, the illustrations are realistic enough for it to not seem like a fairy tale, but softer than truly realistic illustrations.
 Reading biographies about great people of faith is something that is important for Christians of any age, and this is a great introduction to a godly woman who did big things for God.
 The series is very well done and I highly recommend it for your family.

 Note:

--In the Corrie ten Boom book, there is an illustration of a city during the aftermath of war which is depicted a bit more cartoony than I would have desired.
+-In the Corrie ten Boom book, there is an illustration of a city during the aftermath of war which is depicted a bit more cartoon-like than I would have desired.

 -In the Maria Fearing book, there is an illustration of Maria having just thrown a bucket of a dark substance on a picture of the awful king, Leopold II.